Snowflake Pros and Cons

 If you want to implement or migrate to Snowflake, we have prepared a few useful links with information on how to make that happen and what to start with.

 Snowflake Documentation.
-This is a general reference for all the services provided by Snowflake.
-From the Getting Started info pack explaining how to create an account and start working with it to detailed step-by-step guides on how to use REST API to access unstructured data.
+This is a general reference for all the services provided by Snowflake —from the Getting Started info pack explaining how to create an account to detailed step-by-step guides on how to use REST API to access unstructured data.

 Snowflake ecosystem of partner integrations.
-Chances are you are already using some sort of software to work with data.
-You may follow this link to check integration options.
+Chances are you are already using some sort of software to work with data which is already pre-integrated with Snowflake.
 There’s a wide array of third-party partners and technologies that provide native connectivity to Snowflake.
-They range from data integration solutions to Business Intelligence tools to machine learning and data science platforms, and more.
+They range from data integration solutions to Business Intelligence tools to machine learning and data science platforms and more.

 Snowflake University and Hands-on Lab.
 In its online University, Snowflake provides a variety of courses for people with different levels of expertise: for those who are new to Snowflake and for advanced learners preparing for SnowPro Certification exams, e.g., Zero to Snowflake in 90 Minutes.